dfkaye/where.js/README.md

 Windows, I've updated the key methods with the proper versions in the core library.
 That's in the [/vendor/nodeunit](./vendor/nodeunit) directory.

-Adding a custom adapter for nodeunit to work in testem took half a day to get completely wrong, then a second half-day to get correct [boilerplate needed]

 ## TODO

-+ custom testem adapter for nodeunit - how-to doc [in progress]
 + clean up the procedural long-method setup code in the where() function
 + clean up the procedural verbose documentation